 Directory of Good Ideas

-We are compiling a directory of good ideas that showcases the work already ongoing in Trusts.
-The directory is in response to front line staff feedback: to share good ideas between trusts, and for senior leadership to help implement them.
+The directory of good ideas showcases the work already ongoing in Trusts.
+This has been created in response to front line staff feedback: to share good ideas between trusts, and for senior leadership to help implement them.

 #ProjectA is an improvement programme led by front line staff, and we want to make sure it remains true to this ethos.
 Please do keep getting involved – if you’re in the ambulance service keep an eye out for internal communications, and everyone can get involved via Twitter (@HorizonsNHS / #ProjectA).